Approximation of mean curvature flow with generic singularities by smooth flows with surgery: Barriers and Stability

-If there were no surgeries (i.e.~ the surgery flow is a smooth mean curvature flow in the forward neighbourhood given by Theorem \ref{pseudo}), then the pseudolocality result already holds and there is nothing to check.
-Thus, let $\hat{\surg}=\mathcal{D}_\lambda(\surg-X_0)$, and suppose there are surgeries occurring in the time interval $[0,\tilde\delta^2)$.
+If the surgery flow is a smooth mean curvature flow in the forward time interval given by Theorem \ref{pseudo}, then there is nothing to check.
+Thus, let $\hat{\surg}=\mathcal{D}_\lambda(\surg-X_0)$, and suppose there are surgeries occurring in the time interval $[0,\vartheta^2)$.
+Note, there are only finitely many times to check in this interval, so we may enumerate them chronologically.

 Let $t_1$ be the time of the first surgery in $\hat{\surg}$ after time $t=0$.
-We claim that all surgeries occur far from the boundary of $C_{\tilde\delta}(0)$, and thus the flow remains a graph in this cylinder until $t_2$, the next time of surgery after $t_1$.

-\begin{remark} These times correspond to surgeries in the rescaled flow, not the original time scale. \end{remark}
+It is sufficient to show that all surgeries are performed far from the set $\mathcal{C}_{1}(0)$ at time $t_1$, as this demonstrates the flow is simply a smooth mean curvature flow in $\mathcal{C}_{1}(0)\times[0,t_2)$ and thus the flow remains a graph in the cylinder $\mathcal{C}_{\vartheta}(0)\times[0,t_2)$, where $t_2$ is the next surgery time. \begin{remark} These times correspond to surgeries in the dilated flow, not the original time scale. \end{remark}